Raj-Gopika/Raj-Gopika/README.md

 - 👋 Hi, I’m @Raj-Gopika
 - 👀 I’m interested in ...
-Computing and Programming
+AI, DataScience and RPA
 - 🌱 I’m currently learning ...
-AI and Python
+Machine Learning and Python
 - 💞️ I’m looking to collaborate on ...
 Projects
 - 📫 How to reach me ...
 - 😄 Pronouns: ...